 Bladder Cancer Screening

-There is no standard screening test for bladder cancer in the general population.
+There is no standard screening test for bladder cancer in people at average risk.
 When enough evidence has been collected to show that a screening test is safe, accurate, and useful for people at average risk of bladder cancer, it will become a standard test.
 However, certain tests may be used to screen for bladder cancer in people who have had bladder cancer in the past or who are at an increased risk of developing it.

 Hematuria is red blood cells in the urine.
 It may be caused by cancer or by other conditions.
 A hematuria test is used to check for blood in a sample of urine by viewing it under a microscope or using a special test strip.
 The test may be repeated over time.